jhildenbiddle/nth-grid/docs/index.md

 - Grid columns, gap, and margin values with *mixed* units.
 - Equal-height columns
 - Vertically-aligned columns

-## SassDoc Integration

-Nth-Grid includes SassDoc-compatible comments in the Sass source code.
-This makes including Nth-Grid documentation in your own SassDoc-generated documentation as simple as including `path/to/_nth-grid.sass` in the list of Sass files to process.

-For more information on SassDoc, please visit [sassdoc.com](http://sassdoc.com).

-## Compatibility Notes

 **Android v4.x Browser App**